Shiplake Lock: History

 There is reference to the weir and flash lock at this location in the 16th century when it was known as "Cotterell's", a name which persisted after the pound lock was built.
-It was the second downstream of the eight locks built after the navigation act of 1770, and was completed in fir wood in 1773.
+It was the second downstream of the eight locks built after the Thames and Isis Navigation Act 1750 (24 Geo.
+2. c.
+8), and was completed in fir wood in 1773.
 At this time the towpath upstream was transferred from the Berkshire to the Oxfordshire bank.
 The lock had to be rebuilt of oak in 1787 as the fir had decayed.
 There were two mills on the island at this time.
 The lock was rebuilt again in 1874 and the weir in 1885.
 The lock island was purchased by the City of London Corporation for camping in 1891, and in 1907 the ruined mills were demolished.
 Shiplake Lock was the first lock on the Thames to have hydraulic operation installed in 1961.
 During the winter of 2009/2010 the wooden lock gates were replaced with steel gates at a cost of £600,000.

 The camping island

-The reason for the purchase of Shiplake Lock Island by the Corporation was to preserve the amenities for bathing and camping.
-It was managed by the Corporation's City Lands Committee.
+The reason for the purchase of Shiplake Lock Island by the Corporation of London was to preserve the amenities for bathing and camping.
+It was managed by the corporation's City Lands Committee.
 However, managing at a distance proved a problem and the island was let in perpetuity in 1914 to the Thames Conservancy.
 The camp was then divided into 18 plots and run by the lock keepers.

-Soon after taking over, the Conservancy allowed huts to be built near the tents.
+Soon after taking over, the conservancy allowed huts to be built near the tents.
 The use of these was restricted to cooking and they were not to be used for sleeping.
 (At that time, ladies were not allowed to sleep on the island at all, but had to retire to wooden huts on the Shiplake bank).

-The Thames Conservancy and its successor organisations the National Rivers Authority and Environment Agency have not been prepared to give more than a one-year lease to the plotholders.
-However, the community has remained remarkably static with plots passing down the family line.
+The Thames Conservancy and its successor organisations the National Rivers Authority and Environment Agency had not been prepared to give more than a one-year lease to the plotholders.
+However, the community remained remarkably static with plots passing down the family line.
+This changed in 2022 when the Environment Agency refused to renew the leases, initially claiming it was for Health & Safety reasons but subsequently saying that the 'site had only been enjoyed by a "limited" number of people and wanted to encourage a more "inclusive approach" to allow everyone to stay'.